mstable/MIPs/MIPS/mip-x.md

 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces mStable currently exposes or the creations of new ones.-->

 A `Liquidator.sol` contract will be created that will sell `Token A` for `Token B` on a DEX.
-Initially Balancer will be supported but 1inch, UniSwap and other integrations may be added.
+Initially Uniswap will be supported but Balancer, 1inch, UniSwap and other integrations may be added.
 In the short term the contract will be upgradable with a view to it becoming immutable.